-Funds research.
+Funds Research.
 The SUDC Foundation provides grants that will further our understanding of the cause(s) and ways to prevent SUDC.

-Serves families.
+Serves Families.
 The SUDC Foundation currently serves over 2,000 families in 25 countries.
 It provides personalized, comprehensive care through our team of mental health professionals.
 We cultivate a compassionate community of support for bereaved families where no one grieves alone.
 The Foundation also helps families navigate the difficult and often confusing investigation into their child's death, serving as a liaison between families and the medical examiner or coroner.
 Additionally, we assist families in accessing research and genetic testing, providing opportunities for answers and a deeper understanding of what may have happened to their child.

-Promotes awareness and advocates for the SUDC community.
-The Foundation promotes awareness, including legislative efforts, to ensure comprehensive and standardized death investigations.
-It also advocates for fair treatment of and appropriate medical care for families and thorough data collection to improve our understanding of SUDC.
+Raises Awareness and Advocates for the SUDC Community.
+The Foundation raises awareness and supports legislative efforts to ensure comprehensive, standardized death investigations and extended bereavement leave.
+It also advocates for fair treatment, access to proper medical care for families, and improved data collection to improve our understanding of SUDC.

-Assists Medical professionals.
+Assists Medical Professionals.
 The Foundation provides resources to help medical examiners and coroners, pediatricians and other doctors care for and communicate with families experiencing the sudden, unexpected and unexplained loss of a child.